About new organisms

 There are a number of databases that can help you to determine if your organism was present in New Zealand before 29 July 1998.
 Any organism that is officially recorded as being present in the New Zealand environment before this date is not a new organism.

-Unfortunately, there is currently not a single list of all the species that are present in New Zealand.
-If your organism doesn't appear in one of the following databases or you have reason to believe it isn't a new organism, you can apply for a formal determination of its status.
+There is no single list of all the species that are present in New Zealand.
+If your organism does not appear in one of the following databases or lists, or you have reason to believe it is not a new organism, you can apply for a formal determination of its status.

 The HSNO Application Register records every application made to us.
 If an organism has been determined to not be a new organism or it has been approved for release without conditions, it can be imported into New Zealand without further approval from us.